rkuma183/wilsonmar.github.io/_posts/2016-08-16-jam-stack-website-project-plan.md

 <strong>variables</strong> defined in the main section of that page.

-Before it does all that, we have a <strong>parser</strong> program that creates a <strong>text file</strong>
+Before it does all that, we have a <strong>parser</strong> program that can generate a file for each item in the portfolio, or create a <strong>text file</strong>
 which replaces the <strong>{include}</strong> tag in a topic file.

-If tags are added to describe each work in the portfolio file, they can be automatically posted to Instagram, Twitter, or other social network, on a schedule.
-That is done by a <strong>publisher</strong> program.

 Coding in web pages interact with a
 <strong>form processing API</strong> on a server to handle
-both generic portfolio data and data specific to each visitor.
+both generic portfolio data and data specific to each visitor

-<amp-img alt="jekyll-data-driven-website-v02-650x347-178kb.jpg" width="650" height="347" src="https://cloud.githubusercontent.com/assets/300046/17831872/c1a16306-66b2-11e6-8eb0-9c41d1c18e82.jpg"></amp-img>
+A <strong>publisher</strong> program can match the interests of those who <strong>register</strong>
+with <strong>Tags</strong> describing each portfolio item when it sends out emails, Instagram, Twitter, or other social network messages, on a schedule.

-So here you have it, a way to create a website that allows local editing, version control, speed from pre-distributed static files, and audience interaction from social media attraction.
+So here you have it, a way to create a website that allows local editing, have versioned backups, speed from pre-distributed static files, and audience interaction from social media attraction.

+<amp-img layout="responsive" alt="jekyll-data-driven-website-v04 650x345-187kb.jpg" width="650" height="345" src="https://cloud.githubusercontent.com/assets/300046/17890075/ff60faf4-68f0-11e6-9349-cbb33c3c7192.jpg"></amp-img>

 <hr />

+This project plan is structured by groups of tasks, in rough priority order.

+## Design decisions

+0. Contact details (phone, email, facebook, twitter, instagram)
+0. Work agreement (contract)
+0. Copyrights, license

    ## Accounts